situmtech/situm-cordova-getting-started/README.md

 ```
 $ cordova platform add android@8.0.0 //if you want to generate an Android app (android platform above 7.0.0)
-$ cordova platform add iOS //if you wat yo generate an iOS app
+$ cordova platform add ios //if you wat yo generate an iOS app
 ```

 ### 5. Add credentials
-Before launching the application it is necessary to cover the credentials in the `src/services/situm.ts` file.
+Before launching the application it is necessary to provide SITUM credentials in the `src/services/situm.ts` file.
+Besides Google Maps Api Keys should be included in `config.xml`, in the `preferences` named `GOOGLE_MAPS_IOS_API_KEY` and `GOOGLE_MAPS_ANDROID_API_KEY`.
+In this example app, these Google Maps Api Keys are already included for you.

 ### 6. Install necessary dependencies
 ```